mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 ### Router Options

-**`router_options`** can contain a list of valid server roles.
+**`router_options`** can contain a comma separated list of valid server roles.
 These roles are used as the valid types of servers the router will form connections to when new sessions are created.

+Examples:
 ```
 router_options=slave
+router_options=master,slave
 ```
 Here is a list of all possible values for the `router_options`.